Showing posts with label Bread Bakers. Show all posts

 Method

 After the starter has reached it's peak, begin mixing all of the wet ingredients into a mixing bowl, adding the flour last.
 Mix water, milk, honey, olive oil, starter, and salt together until well combined.
 Then, add the flour and whole wheat flour.

 Mix until a shaggy dough is formed.

-Cover up the bowl of dough with a kitchen towel and let it rest for 30 minutes.
+Cover up the bowl of dough with a kitchen towel and let it rest for an hour.

 Stretch & Folds